-- our business objectives and strategic plans, including growth in guest traffic and revenue; improvements in operational efficiencies and expense management; enhancing our restaurant environments and guest engagement; expanding our restaurant base; and designing, testing, and implementing restaurant development activities; - our ability to grow our average check and increase sales of incremental items: - our focus on attracting new guests while retaining loyal guests and our initiatives targeted at adult guests as our restaurant concept evolves; - our ability to grow sales through menu and service enhancement; - any future price increases and their effect on our revenue and profit; - the timing and cost of our investment and implementation of a major overhaul of our information technology systems and data infrastructure to support guest engagement, team member talent management, and anticipated related benefits; - anticipated Company-owned restaurant openings in both new and existing markets, including the anticipated number and type of new restaurants, and the timing of such openings; - anticipated restaurant operating costs, including commodity and food prices; labor and energy costs; and selling, general, and administrative expenses, as well as the effect of inflation on such costs and our ability to reduce overhead costs and improve efficiencies; - anticipated legislation and other regulation of our business, including minimum wage standards; - our brand transformation initiatives, including the anticipated number and timing of restaurant remodels, and expected financial performance of remodeled restaurants; - developing, testing, and implementing new initiatives, such as online ordering services, third-party delivery services, utilizing an offsite call center to handle to-go orders, developing new to-go packaging, and catering services, and addressing operating issues associated with these initiatives; - the amount of capital expenditures in 2018: - our expectation that we will have adequate cash from operations and credit facility borrowings to meet all future debt service, capital expenditures, and working capital requirements in 2018 and beyond; - anticipated retention of future cash flows to fund our operations and expansion of our business, to fund growth opportunities, to pay down debt, or to repurchase stock; - the sufficiency of the supply of our food, supplies, and labor pool to carry on our business: - our franchise program, franchisee new restaurant openings and remodels, and potential expansion and other changes to our franchise program; - anticipated interest and tax expense: - the continuation of our share repurchase program, and other capital deployment opportunities: - expectations regarding our operations in Canada and the resulting currency fluctuation risk related thereto: - expectations about any future interest rate swap: - the effect of the adoption of new accounting standards on our financial and accounting systems and analysis programs; - expectations regarding competition and our competitive advantages against our casual dining peers; and - expectations regarding consumer preferences and consumer discretionary spending.
+- our business objectives and strategic plans, including growth in guest traffic and revenue, improvements in operational efficiencies and expense management, enhancing our restaurant environments and guest engagement, expanding our restaurant base, and designing, testing, and implementing restaurant development activities; - our ability to grow our average check and increase sales of incremental items: - our focus on attracting new Guests while retaining loyal Guests and our initiatives targeted at adult Guests as our restaurant concept evolves; - our ability to grow sales through menu and service enhancement; - our pricing strategy and any future price increases and their effect on guest traffic and ordering choices, and, as a result, our revenue and profit: - the timing and cost of our investment and implementation of improvements in our information technology systems and data infrastructure to support guest service and engagement and the digital guest experience, and anticipated related benefits; - anticipated Company growth and development strategy, including the anticipated number and type of new restaurants, and the timing of such openings; - anticipated restaurant operating costs, including commodity and food prices, labor and energy costs, and selling, general, and administrative expenses, as well as the effect of inflation on such costs and our ability to reduce overhead costs and improve efficiencies; - anticipated legislation and other regulation of our business, including minimum wage standards; - our brand transformation initiatives, including the anticipated number and timing of restaurant remodels, and expected financial performance of remodeled restaurants: - developing, testing, and implementing more recent initiatives, such as online ordering services, third-party delivery services, utilizing an offsite call center to handle to-go orders, developing new to-go packaging, and catering services, and addressing operating issues associated with these initiatives; - the amount of capital expenditures in 2019: - our expectation that we will have adequate cash from operations and credit facility borrowings to meet all future debt service, capital expenditures, and working capital requirements in 2019 and beyond; - anticipated retention of future cash flows to fund our operations and expansion of our business, to fund growth opportunities, to pay down debt, or to repurchase stock: - the sufficiency of the supply of our food, supplies, and labor pool to carry on our business: - our franchise program, franchisee new restaurant openings and remodels, potential expansion and other changes to our franchise program, and refranchising efforts; - the continuation of our share repurchase program, and other capital deployment opportunities; - expectations regarding our operations in Canada and the resulting currency fluctuation risk related thereto; - expectations about any future interest rate swap; - the effect of the adoption of new accounting standards on our financial and accounting systems and analysis programs; - expectations regarding competition and our competitive advantages against our casual dining peers; and - expectations regarding consumer preferences and consumer discretionary spending.

-Although we believe that the expectations reflected in our forward-looking statements are based on reasonable assumptions, such expectations may prove to be materially incorrect due to known and unknown risks and uncertainties.
+Although we believe the expectations reflected in our forward-looking statements are based on reasonable assumptions, such expectations may prove to be materially incorrect due to known and unknown risks and uncertainties.